Discover Swiss Financial Secrets That Maximize Your Money!

 True Wealth is another very affordable Robo-advisor.
 Both Robo-advisors use Exchange Traded Funds (ETFs) for investing.

-True Wealth has a 0.50% management fee against 0.44% for Findependent.
-On top of that, you will pay the product costs of the ETFs, which should be pretty similar on both sides.
+True Wealth has a 0.50% management fee against 0.40% for Findependent.
+Additionally, you will pay the product costs of the ETFs, which should be pretty similar on both sides.

 This makes Findependent cheaper than True Wealth.
 Both Robo-advisors have a degressive pricing system, but in most cases, Findependent will be cheaper.